yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/follower-reads.md

 - The data does not change often (eg. movie database)
 - The application does not need the latest data (eg. yesterday’s report)

-If little staleness for reads is okay for the app running in the other regions, then **Follower Reads** is the pattern to adopt.
+If a little staleness for reads is okay for the app running in the other regions, then **Follower Reads** is the pattern to adopt.
 Let's look into how this can be beneficial for your application.

 ## Initial setup

-Let's say you have a [Global Database](./global-database) set up across 3 regions `us-east`, `us-central`, `us-west` and leader preference is set to `us-east`.
+Let's say you have a [Global Database](./global-database) set up across 3 regions `us-east`, `us-central`, `us-west` with leader preference set to `us-east`.
 Let's say that you want to run apps in all the 3 regions.
-The read latencies would be similar to the following illustration.
+Then the read latencies would be similar to the following illustration.

 ![Global Apps - setup](/images/develop/global-apps/global-apps-follower-reads-setup.png)